Philips Fidelio X3 Headphones Review

 1 lbs

 The Philips X3 are impressively comfortable.
-Thanks to the leather headband strap, they feel light on your head, and they don't clamp too tightly.
-They're well-padded, and you should be able to wear them for long listening sessions without a lot of fatigue.
+Thanks to the leather headband strap, they feel light on your head and don't clamp too tightly.
+They're well-padded across the headband and have plush memory foam-like ear cushions, so you can wear them for long listening sessions.

 Controls